top of page

 For samples of Nick's creative non-fiction writing, please visit the Two Monster Blog by clicking the page in the header above.
 For samples of Nick's children's book writing and illustrating, please visit the 'Books' section of the website, also linked in the header.

-Nick earned his Bachelor of Arts in English with a focus on creative writing from Michigan State University in 2010.
-He is currently completing a degree in Game Design from Michigan State University's College of Communication Arts and Sciences.
-He has completed the following courses in the program:
+Nick earned his Bachelor of Arts in English with a focus on Creative Writing from Michigan State University in 2010.
+He completing a second Bachelor of Arts in Games and Interactive Media with a focus on Game Design from Michigan State University's College of Communication Arts and Sciences in 2026.
+He completed the following courses in the program:

 MI 101: Understanding Media & Information (4.0)